XaviOli/casa-de-chaupi/README.md

 An exciting project of pop up cards, using the engineering of paper to give movement and surprise effect every time it is opened in front of your eyes.

+# What is this app about?

+Personalized cards in three-dimensional technique format, with the engineering of paper, like the books we had as children.

+Where we get really surprise watching the movements of the pages.

+# Technology used

+- React JS
+- CSS
+- Context
+- React Icons
+- React Router DOM

 ![home image 1](src/assets/img/Home-casa-de-chaupi-1.png)
 ![home image 2](src/assets/img/Home-casa-de-chaupi-2.png)
 ![home image 3](src/assets/img/Home-casa-de-chaupi-3.png)